bitfinexcom/dazaar/docs/protocol.md

-S then announces their IP and port on the HyperSwarm DHT under their public key and publishes their public key on a web site or some distributed table together with a human readable description off the data set they are selling, along with details of price, how to pay, terms etc, in the form of a Dazaar card (described below).
+S then announces their IP and port on the HyperSwarm DHT under their public key and publishes their public key on a web site or some distributed table together with a human readable description off the data set they are selling, along with details of price, how to pay, terms etc, in the form of a Dazaar card (described above).

 ### Buying data